jvilk/site/index.md

 > **Doppio: Breaking the Browser Language Barrier**
 >
 > Doppio is a JavaScript-based runtime system that makes it possible to run unaltered applications written in general-purpose languages directly inside the browser.
 Doppio provides a wide range of runtime services, including a file system that enables local and external (cloud-based) storage, an unmanaged heap, sockets, blocking I/O, and multiple threads.
 We demonstrate Doppio's usefulness with two case studies: we extend Emscripten with Doppio, letting it run an unmodified C++ application in the browser with full functionality, and present DoppioJVM, an interpreter that runs unmodified JVM programs directly in the browser.
-This work appeared at [PLDI 2014](http://conferences.inf.ed.ac.uk/pldi2014/), and won the [Distinguished Artifact Award](http://pldi14-aec.cs.brown.edu/)!
+This work appeared at [PLDI 2014](http://conferences.inf.ed.ac.uk/pldi2014/), won the [Distinguished Artifact Award](http://pldi14-aec.cs.brown.edu/), and was selected as a [SIGPLAN Research Highlight](http://www.sigplan.org/Newsletters/CACM/Papers/)!
 >
 > DoppioJVM is currently used by the University of Illinois at [CodeMoo.com](http://codemoo.com/) to teach children how to program in Java, and components of Doppio are used by the [MS-DOS Collection](https://archive.org/details/softwarelibrary_msdos_games/v2) at the [Internet Archive](https://archive.org/).
 >